qorg11/kill9/index.md

 We have an IRC channel: `#kill-9` in irc.rizon.net

+You can join to the IRC channel using XMPP joining to this MUC:
+#kill-9%irc.rizon.net@irc.kalli.st (change irc.kalli.st to your prefered irc to xmpp bridge if you have one)

 # Contributing to this website

 You can contribute to kill-9 either writting things or donating